JeremieRodon/TransitGatewayAutomation/README.md

 \* *It is not a CloudFormation default value, but it is the value that will be used if the parameter is left empty*

-The role has two policy attached: NetworkAdministrator and AWSCloudFormationFullAccess allowing it to Create/Update/Delete the stacks we need, and furthermore to manage the VPCs (and sub-resources like subnets, route tables and so on)
+The role has two policies attached: NetworkAdministrator and AWSCloudFormationFullAccess allowing it to Create/Update/Delete the stacks we need, and furthermore to manage the VPCs (and sub-resources like subnets, route tables and so on)

 For this test, you can leave all parameter values as they are when creating the stack.

-In an AWS Organization context with dozens or hundreds of AWS accounts, you should consider using [StackSets](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-cloudformation.html).
+In an AWS Organization context with dozens or hundreds of AWS accounts, you should consider using [StackSets](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-cloudformation.html) to deploy this IAM role everywhere.

 ## Prepare the *Network* account
-The *Network* account must already have the foundations laid out for this system to work.
-Indeed, the TransitGateway and all the "Bubbles" (i.e. the Transit Gateway Route Tables) must exist before we attempt the create any VPC.
+The *Network* account must already have the foundations laid out for this system to work: the Transit Gateway and all the "Bubbles" (i.e. the Transit Gateway Route Tables) must exist before we attempt the create any VPC.
 Additionally, we will also create the *Outbound* VPC that will provide Internet access to VPCs attached to the Transit Gateway.
-This is only required in our use-case, again don't hesitate to spend 30 minutes watching this talk to understand why.
+This is only required in our use-case, if you understand French don't hesitate to spend 30 minutes watching [this talk](https://www.youtube.com/watch?v=v6Izn56oQbY) to understand why.

 ### 2. Use the CloudFormation template *cloudformation/network-account/transit-gateway-and-outbound.yml* in order to create the TransitGateway and the *Outbound* VPC
 Here are the parameters: